corda/corda/docs/source/running-a-notary-cluster/upgrading-the-ha-notary-service.rst

             CONSTRAINT tid PRIMARY KEY (transaction_id)
         );

-4) In the unlikely event that the database gets corrupted, take all the notary worker nodes down and follow the "Repair" guide under :doc:`operating percona <./operating-percona>` to restore the database.
+4) In the unlikely event that the database gets corrupted, take all the notary worker nodes down and restore the database.
 5) Perform a rolling upgrade on the notary worker nodes.
 Follow the :doc:`node upgrade guide<../node-upgrade-notes>` for each node, and make sure the node is running and is no longer in flow draining mode before moving on to the next one.